dpiernick/Space--Workday/README.md

 Hi!
 Thanks for checking out my "Space!" project!

-I've left some notes on my approach to building this project as well as how to run it below.
+I've left some notes below on my approach to building this project as well as how to run it.
 Looking forward to hearing what you think!

 Thanks,